OrthodoxWindows/ThemeSwitcherScripts/README.md

 Theme Switcher Scripts supports custom visual styles with a system patched with Tools like UXThemePatcher or UXStyle.
 However, Theme SwitcherScript currently does not support SecureUXTheme (https://github.com/namazso/SecureUxTheme/issues/108).

 Multi-user support:
-__It is important to add the files to the user folder with the %userprofile% environment variable, as this allows multi-user support.__ That is, the ability to simultaneously run, for example, the DWM-styled theme (default theme) on User A, the Basic theme on User B, and the Classic theme on User C.
+__It is important to add the files to the user folder with the %userprofile% environment variable, as this allows multi-user support.__ That is, the ability to simultaneously run, for example, the DWM-styled theme (defaut visual style) on User A, the Basic theme on User B, and the Classic theme on User C.
 For the moment, it is impossible to install ThemeSwitcherScripts on part of the user accounts.
 It must be installed on all visible accounts (invisible accounts do not count).

 FR: